Blackstone-backed dating app Bumble raises $2.2 billion in U.S. IPO

 The IPO gave the Austin, Texas-based company a market capitalization of more than $7 billion.
-Bumble had aimed to sell 45 million shares at a target price range $37-$39 after previously upsizing the share offering from 34.5 million shares at a band of $28-$30.
+Bumble sold 50 million shares after raising its share offering several times, previously aiming to sell 45 million shares at a target price range $37-$39.

 Some dating apps like Bumble have flourished even under COVID-19-related social distancing, as people who stay at home turn to instant messaging to seek romance.